dlbewley/dlbewley.github.io/_posts/2018-11-21-OpenStack-Heat-Orchestration-Templates-Howto-Part-1.md

 Let's see how to pass in parameter values and demonstrate the effect of the [custom constraint](https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#custom-constraint) we placed on the flavor parameter.

-We know there is a paremeter named `flavor` we can provide a value to override the default value when we create a stack from our template.
+We know there is a parameter named `flavor` we can provide a value to override the default value when we create a stack from our template.

 ```bash
 # flawed example